GraxeDev/DiscordMusicBot/README.md

 Contributions are always welcomed :D

 > **Note:** Contributions are not accepted in the master branch.
-If you have made a contribution just our discord server.
+If you have made a contribution just join our discord server and open a ticket!

 Made with :heart: and discord.py